Dalin01/Dabbel/README.md

 to allow duplicates.
 Also, it comes with very useful methods like length, pop and append.
 I needed to data structure to loop through sequentially, and since I did not have to perform a loopup, list was a good option.

+#### output - dictionary
+- I wanted to avoid duplicates
+- A good way to keep track to my timestamp using keys
+- Values of keys can be a list or any other data type
+- Constant look up time using the keys (timestamp)